Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 \subsubsection{Stopping criterion}

 In our applications, the coordinates are continuous functions of parameters that can be measured with a certain uncertainty.
-This suggests a different take on the number of clusters than using the cluster statistics described in Section \ref{s:clustat}.
-Instead, we want to choose clusters that are experimentally indistinguishable at some level.
+This suggests a different take on the number of clusters than using the typical cluster statistics described in the Appendix.
+Instead, we want to choose clusters such that points that are grouped together are experimentally indistinguishable at some level.
 This can be quantified with the maximum cluster radius statistic.
 For example, we may use a stopping criterion based on the radius such that the benchmark point is representative of the cluster up to a selected level in $\sigma$, or based on the diameter to ensure a selected level of similarity between all points that are grouped together.
 This can be complemented by also checking the distances between benchmark points: a good solution should have distinguishable benchmark points that are representative of their cluster.

 Recall that the overall range in distances between data points (determining the radius) depend on both the anticipated measurement uncertainty and the parameter range that we choose to explore.
 The latter, as well as the sampling grid spacing, must therefore be chosen judiciously, incorporating any existing information, to obtain a meaningful clustering result.